-During the current spike of COVID-19 infections resulting from the highly contagious Omicron variant, the City of Santa Fe advises the following information and measures to mitigate spread and ill effects of the virus.
+During the current spike of COVID-19 infections resulting from the highly contagious Omicron variant, the City of Santa Fe advises the following information and measures to mitigate the spread and ill effects of the virus.

 Up-to-date vaccinations (including booster shots) provide a high degree of protection against severe illness from COVID infection.
-Consult the Department of Health calendar for up-to-date locations, times, requirements: vaccinenm.org/public-calendar.
+Consult the Department of Health calendar for up-to-date locations, times, and requirements: vaccinenm.org/public-calendar.

 City Hosting Vaccinations: Moderna vaccinations for those 18 and older are available on Thursdays at the Midtown Public Safety Building (Building #2, adjacent to the Garson Theater).
 Those who received their initial vaccinations with the other vaccines can take a Moderna booster.